 Native Speaker Resources

 We cannot stress how important it is to learn from Native Speakers.
-There are huge differences between native speakers and us non-native speakers non-We have to change our flow, intonation, pronunciation, accent and overall sound to even begin to enter into the realm of native speech.
-We personally work hard to speak like them and encourage you to do the same.
+There are huge differences between native speakers and non-native speakers.
+For us non-native speakers, we have to change our flow, intonation, pronunciation, accent and overall sound to even begin to enter into the realm of native speech.
+We personally work hard to speak like native speakers and encourage you to do the same.

 Listening - (Native Speakers)

-- Ka Leo Hawaiʻi (1970ʻs): Recorded interviews, mostly with Native Speakers
+- Ka Leo Hawaiʻi (1970ʻs): Recorded interviews (Not all are native speakers)

 - Clinton Kanahele Collection: Recorded interviews (All native speakers)